-The U.S. airlines have a strong fuel efficiency and emissions reduction record, having improved their fuel efficiency by over 130 percent since 1978.
-If economically viable and commercially available at scale, SAF could significantly reduce aviation-related lifecycle greenhouse gas (GHG) emissions, thus further advancing aviation's longstanding commitment to minimize environmental impact.
-Although representing only 2 percent of the nation's GHG emissions inventory while driving 5 percent of its GDP, the U.S. airlines take our role in further controlling GHG emissions very seriously.
-Accordingly, the U.S. airlines are part of a global aviation coalition that has committed to ambitious CO_2 emission reduction goals including (1) an annual average fuel efficiency improvement of 1.5 percent from 2009 through 2020; (2) carbon neutral growth in international aviation from 2020, subject to critical aviation infrastructure, technology, operations and sustainable fuels advances by government and industry; and (3) an aspirational goal to achieve a 50 percent net reduction in CO_2 emissions in 2050, relative to 2005 levels.
-Coupled with an array of technology, operations and infrastructure measures and the International Civil Aviation Organization's (ICAO) carbon offsetting and reduction program, 3 SAF is expected to play an important role in meeting the latter two of these goals.
+The U.S. airlines have a strong fuel efficiency and emissions reduction record, having improved their fuel efficiency by over 135 percent since 1978.
+If economically viable and available at a commercial scale, SAF could significantly reduce aviation-related lifecycle greenhouse gas (GHG) emissions, thus further advancing aviation's longstanding commitment to minimize environmental impact.
+Although representing only 2 percent of the nation's GHG emissions inventory while driving 5 percent of GDP, the U.S. airlines take our role in further controlling GHG emissions very seriously.
+Accordingly, the U.S. airlines are part of a global aviation coalition that has committed to ambitious CO2 emission reduction goals including (1) an annual average fuel efficiency improvement of 1.5 percent from 2009 through 2020; (2) carbon-neutral growth in international aviation starting in 2020, subject to critical aviation infrastructure, technology, operations and SAF advances by governments and industry; and (3) an aspirational goal to achieve a 50 percent net reduction in CO2 emissions in 2050, relative to 2005 levels.
+Coupled with an array of technology, operations and infrastructure measures and the International Civil Aviation Organization's (ICAO) carbon offsetting and reduction program, SAF is expected to play an important role in meeting the latter two of these goals.

-In addition, SAF can reduce emissions of sulfur oxides (SOx), particulate matter (PM), carbon monoxide, unburned hydrocarbon emissions and oxides of nitrogen (NOx).4 Delivering such environmental benefits is also important to meeting the expectations of airline customers and the general public with respect to sustainability and environmental stewardship.
+In addition, SAF can provide environmental "co-benefits" - benefits aside from GHG emissions reductions - by also lowering aircraft emissions of pollutants such as sulfur oxides (SOx), particulate matter (PM), carbon monoxide, unburned hydrocarbons and oxides of nitrogen (NOx).
+For example, a 2017 National Aeronautics and Space Administration (NASA)-led study found that biomass-based SAF reduces jet engine PM emissions by as much as 50 to 70 percent, while some types of SAF are virtually free of sulfur and aromatic hydrocarbon compounds.
+Delivering such environmental co-benefits is also important to meeting the expectations of airline customers and the general public with respect to sustainability and environmental stewardship.